MrJasonDEX/Cold-War-Mods/README.md

 <summary>Click to expand FAQ</summary>

 **Q: Injector crashes on launch?**
-A: Run as Administrator and whitelist from antivirus
+A: Run as Administrator and whitelist it from antivirus

 **Q: Script doesn’t load?**
-A: Confirm the `.gscc` file is in the injector folder
+A: Make sure the `.gscc` file is inside the injector folder

 **Q: Can I use this in public lobbies?**
-A: No. Works only in private matches (friends can join your lobby)
+A: ❌ No. Works only in **private matches** (friends can join)

+**Q: Do I need to edit game files?**
+A: ❌ No. Nothing is permanent, scripts run only while injected

 </details>